DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

     install <<= install in Android

-Now lets run sbt for the first time, this step take a long time since it will take care to download all the necessary dependencies.
+Now lets run sbt for the first time, this step can actually take a long time since it takes care to downloading all the necessary dependencies for your Scala project.

     $ sbt